 Figure 4: Sensitivity analysis for parameters most strongly associated with change in proportion of PWDH age 55+ in 2040 versus 2025.

 The red (lower) bars represent the estimate of the change in this percentage for the 20% of simulations with the lowest values of each parameter in 2040; the blue (upper) bars represent the estimate for the 20% of simulations with the highest values.
 Parameters are ordered by the difference in median estimates between the two subsets.
 They are labeled with their partial rank correlation coefficient in parentheses, a multivariate estimate of the correlation between each parameter and the outcome.
 Values closer to 1 or -1 indicate stronger correlation.
+The dotted line shows the mean change in proportion of adult PWDH age 55+ across the 24-state region, approximately 9.76.

 Supplemental Figure X: Diagnosed prevalence projections with estimated populations of PWDH age 65+.